reliv/zf-config-factories/README.md

 Inject dependencies into ZF2 services via configuration rather than factory classes.
 ======
-Write less boilerplate code and speed up your app by cutting out the time it takes to instantiate factory classes.

 Example of constructor injection with the service name being the same as its class name:
 ```php